About the Site:

 World Listening Post showcases contemporary music from around the globe in the form of brief album reviews accompanied by video clips.
 It encompasses a wide range of musical styles and encourages listeners to go beyond their own comfort zones by crossing national and linguistic frontiers.

-As of May 2017, the blog has posted reviews of albums from more than 50 countries.
-It has received 10,000 visits from people in more than 130 countries.
+As of August 2018, the site has posted reviews of albums from 70 countries.
+It has had more than 20,000 views from people in 150+ countries.

 WLP was launched in New York on June 17, 2015.